AKuederle/AKuederle.github.io/posts/_posts/13-04-2015-Scientific-Python-NOW.md

 ### How to get your own data

 Of course if you want to analyse something you need a way to import your data.
 This is what we ganna talk about in this section.
-Assuming you don't have time to type in all your data by hand, the best way to import it is by using the csv data format. *Csv* means "Comma separated value" and is basically a textfile containing all your data points separated by commas and line-breaks.
+Assuming you don't have time to type in all your data by hand, the best way to import it is by using the csv data format. *CSV* means "Comma separated value" and is basically a textfile containing all your data points separated by commas and line-breaks.
 If your specific dataset is not using a comma as separator, don't worry!
 You can configure the csv importer to work with any separative character you desire.
 So how to actually do it.
 Numpy provides a very simple to use function called *loadtxt*, which can load any raw-text datafile and outputs it as a numpy array.
 To specify your separator use *delimiter* parameter.

 {% highlight Python %}
 array = np.loadtxt("path/to/my/data/data.txt", delimiter=",") # load a comma separated file
 {% endhighlight %}

 The file extension actually doesn't matter.
-As long as the file is encoded in a raw-text format (The file can be correctly displayed using Notepad), numpy is able to read it.
-Another nice thing, you don't has to use the absolute path to your datafile.
+As long as the file is encoded in a raw-text format (the file can be correctly displayed using Notepad), numpy is able to read it.
+Another nice thing, you don't have to use the absolute path to your datafile.
 You can specify the relative path (relative to your script or the working directory of your console) instead.
 If the file is in the same directory as your script you can simple use: "./myfile.txt"

 *Before you ask: You can get the current working directory of your Ipython console by using ```import os; print(os.getcwd())``` and change your working directory by selecting a folder in Spyder`s file explorer (third tab of the top right panel) and afterwards pressing the funny colourful button in the very top right of the Spyder window with the small red arrow pointing at a python symbol.*